ArcCosine/clonequill/README.md

 - Public Domain
 - NYSL

-YOU CAN CHOSE YOUR FAVORITE LICENSE!:)
+YOU CAN CHOOSE YOUR FAVORITE LICENSE!:)